 What Employers Should Not Keep in Personnel Records

 Employers should never place particular items in your general personnel records.
-The contents of your personnel files and records are generally accessible to Human Resources staff, the employee, and the employee’s manager and supervisor, in some companies.
+The contents of your employee personnel files and records are generally accessible to Human Resources staff, the employee, and the employee’s manager or supervisor, in some companies.

 In another company, the manager found unsubstantiated notes that managers and others had placed in the employee's files such as, "Mary's angry because she didn't get a raise.
 She slowed her work down purposefully to get even with her manager."
 See the problem?